hyrise/hyrise/README.md

 Older versions may work, but are neither tested nor supported.

 ## Setup using Docker
+If you want to create a Docker-based development environment using CLion, head over to our [dedicated tutorial](https://github.com/hyrise/hyrise/wiki/Use-Docker-with-CLion).

-To get all dependencies of Hyrise in a docker image, run
+Otherwise, to get all dependencies of Hyrise into a Docker image, run
 ```
 docker build -t hyrise .
 ```